 This powerful antioxidant can help protect your heart and other organs from free radical damage, and can also be taken as a migraine prevention.
 CanPrev Ubiquinol 100 delivers 100mg of active form CoQ10, formulated with MCT oil for enhanced absorption.
 While the body is capable of synthesizing CoQ10, ubiquinol is the more bioavailable form which may be a better option for some – particularly for those in at-risk populations.
-Foods rich in CoQ10 include fish and meats, and oils from soybean, sesame, and rapeseed (canola) and may provide additional benefit above and beyond supplementation.
+Foods rich in CoQ10 include fish and meats, and oils from soybean and sesame may provide additional benefit above and beyond supplementation.

 This article is for the purpose of providing information only.
 It is not intended as the practice of medicine or the provision of medical services.
 This site does not provide medical advice; the content provided is not meant to be a substitute for medical advice, diagnosis or treatment.
 Always consult your provider or other healthcare professional with any question regarding any medical or mental health condition.